epost456/nagios-check-security-updates/README.md

 # nagios-check-security-updates
 Nagios check for security updates in Red Hat Enterprise Linux
-- Performance data for each severity level
+- Performance data for available patches in each severity level
-- Timeframe in which security patches may be applied and no warning is issued
+- Timeframe in which security patches must be applied and no warning is issued
+  Criticcal: 30 days
+  Important, Moderate, Low: 90 days
+- Patch information is cached in local file to minimize online requests.
+Patch information older than 1 year is automatically removed from cache file.

 ## Prerequisites
 - Python >= 3.6